Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-key-provision.md

 #### Multikey with audio clear

-Get a CPIX 2.1 document that uses only 1 content key for video; audio tracks are left in the clear and is only supported by DASH with PlayReady or Widevine.
+Get a CPIX 2.1 document that uses only 1 content key for video; audio tracks are left in the clear.

 ##### Optional query params: